 I have been considering doing this, as in starting a blog, for a while now.
-The idea really stuck during summer but every time since the thought came up I pushed it away.
+The idea really stuck during summer but every time the thought came up I pushed it away.
 I wasn’t even sure what exactly I would be writing about.
-But since I have basically nothing else to do right now and need some sort of creative outlet, it seems fitting.
-Writing is something I have always done; for some reason I’m drawn to it.
+But since I have basically nothing else to do right now and need some sort of creative outlet, a blog seems fitting.
+Writing is something I have always done.
+For some reason I’m drawn to it.
 It’s something no one really knows I do, until now.
 I remember in middle school having to write a book of poetry and though school projects were always the worst I didn’t mind that one.
 Even analyzing poetry and texts and listening to my interpretations compared with others has always and probably will always interest me.
-Bet that’s why I’m so good at overanalyzing.
+Bet that’s why I’m so good at over analyzing.